ritamraha/Teal/README.md

 |----------------|------------------------------
 |-r <rq_num>| For specifying experiments from which research question should be run; default is 1.
 |-a | For specifying whether all benchmarks from the research question should be run; by default, it only runs on a subset.
-|-t <timeout> | For specifying the timeout for each run of the experiment; default is 600 secs
+|-t <timeout> | For specifying the timeout for each run of the experiment; default is 600 secs.

 The above script produces a csv file with the results of the experiments for the specified reserach question.